Could This Summer Be the Worst Tick Season Yet? Here Are 5 Tips to Protect Yourself and Your Kids

 - Symptoms like fever, headache, fatigue, stiffness or aching joints persist

 - The person bitten experiences pain of any kind

-If you heed this simple advice and use common sense, you’ll be one step closer to staying tick-free and happy this summer.This post is a sponsored collaboration between Independence Blue Cross and Philadelphia magazine's advertising department.
+If you heed this simple advice and use common sense, you’ll be one step closer to staying tick-free and happy this summer.This is a paid partnership between Independence Blue Cross and Philadelphia Magazine's City/Studio